Last updated on 2026-04-08

 Featured Experiences

-- 100% job placement rate within four months of graduation.
+- Job Placement Rate: The program boasts a 100% job placement rate within four months of graduation, highlighting its effectiveness in preparing students for the workforce.

 Career Options

-Graduates of the General Insurance and Risk Management Diploma can pursue a variety of career paths in Canada, including:
+Graduates of the General Insurance and Risk Management Diploma can explore a variety of career paths in Canada, including:

 - Insurance Sales Representative: Responsible for selling insurance policies and providing clients with information about coverage options.

-- Insurance Agent or Broker: Acts as an intermediary between clients and insurance companies, helping clients find the best policies for their needs.
+- Insurance Agent or Broker: Acts as an intermediary between clients and insurance companies, helping clients find suitable coverage.

-- Insurance Adjuster: Investigates insurance claims to determine the extent of the insurer's liability and ensures fair settlements.
+- Claims Adjuster: Evaluates insurance claims to determine the extent of the insurer's liability and negotiates settlements.

-- Risk Analyst: Analyzes potential risks and develops strategies to mitigate them for businesses and organizations.
+- Risk Analyst: Analyzes potential risks and develops strategies to mitigate them, ensuring organizations are prepared for unforeseen events.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.